Fibromyalgia Basics

 Getting Started

-Reducing your intake of glutamate-containing food is important, but challenging.
+Reducing your intake of glutamate-containing food is important for cutting down fibromyalgia symptoms, but it’s challenging.
 Fast foods, chips, frozen foods, and canned soups are more likely to contain glutamate without being regulated to disclose the additive in their product.
 So, in addition to Horton’s “Foods to Avoid” list, you should be aware of the “other” names of glutamate-containing foods.

 Until you become familiar with both lists, bring a copy of them with you to the grocery store.
 Reading labels is time-consuming, but after a few shopping trips, you will become familiar with the foods or products on both “do not eat” lists.

-If you are able to work with a nutritionist, an excellent article by Holton on “The role of diet in the treatment of fibromyalgia” may help.
-It was published in 2016 in the journal, Pain Management, and is available to individuals for free.
-Click here to download the article (click on the Future Medicine logo) and hand it to your nutritionist.
+If you can work with a nutritionist, an excellent article by Holton on “The role of diet in the treatment of fibromyalgia” may help.
+It was published in 2016 in the journal, Pain Management, and is available to individuals for free.6 Click here to download the article (click on the Future Medicine logo) and hand it to your nutritionist.

 Foods to Avoid